Snell Golf Ball Review: Tour Level Balls on a Budget

 What is a Snell Golf Ball?

 Dean Snell is the founder of Snell Golf.
 You might recognize his name from his time creating TaylorMade and Titleist balls in the past, giving the company plenty of professional experience.
-While the company produces plenty of ball lines, their “My Tour Ball” aims to deliver top-quality performance at an affordable price.
+While the company produces plenty of ball lines, their “My Tour Ball” aims to deliver top-quality performance while also being affordable.

-Snell Golf is able to sell professional quality balls more frugally thanks to a direct sales line and skipping the cost of sponsorship.
-While the price is excellent, it’s what the ball has to offer that makes it a valid competitor to Titleist for the non-professional.
+Snell Golf is able to sell professional quality balls more frugally thanks to a direct sales line and skipping the expense of sponsorship.
+While the budget is excellent, it’s what the ball has to offer that makes it a valid competitor to Titleist for the non-professional.

 To start, Snell golf balls utilize a cast urethane cover to deliver a smoother feel and increased control in your swing.
 This is the same cover used by top-level balls like TaylorMade TP5 and Titleist Pro V1, making it a tour-tier option.